 I go over an entire process for this (and help you to create your own) in Launch Into Lightroom, as this is where much of the beauty of Lightroom happens - you can do SO much here to help save you time further down the road, and help keep your image collection super organised.

 STEP THREE: Delete Rejects

-Rejected files are deleted both from Lightroom, and from the hard drive.
-I don't need rejected files taking up more space on your computer!
+You should probably also delete the rejected files from Lightroom and from the hard drive.
+You don't need rejected files taking up more space on your computer!
 The only time I would keep these Is if I were a professional photographer on a paid shoot, JUST in case I needed them again.
 The benefit of being a hobbyist is you have no-one to blame you for tossing that file out should you wish to do so!

 STEP FOUR: Develop

-By now, I should have only images left I want to edit, so I'm ready to I take my files through to the Develop module for editing.
-My goal in Lightroom is to create the image I wish I had taken in camera, so I'm adjusting exposure, shadows, darks, highlights, contrast, noise reduction, cropping and straightening to get the "perfect negative".
-If I am only editing in Lightroom, I may go on to do some extra's, like vignettes, split toning, black and white conversions and so on.
+At this point, you should have only images left you want to edit, so it's time to take the files through to the Develop module for editing.
+For me, my first goal in Lightroom is to create the image I wish I had taken in camera, so I'm adjusting exposure, shadows, darks, highlights, contrast, noise reduction, cropping and straightening to get the "perfect negative".
+If I am only editing in Lightroom, I'll go on to do some extra's, like vignettes, split toning, black and white conversions and so on.
 This is a process I go over in depth in my Launch Into Lightroom course, since you can do so freakin' much to your images there!

 STEP FIVE: (Optional) Edit In Photoshop

 For many people, all the work will be done in Lightroom.
 However, If you also have Photoshop, you may want to take these into that program for further editing.
 You can simply right click on an image and choose "edit in Photoshop" and Lightroom will take the image and open it in Photoshop for you.
 Once you have finished your edits there, Lightroom will save the photoshop version within Lightroom for you.
 I keep Photoshop editing to a minimum to save time!